stephenlepisto/wixtoolsetexamples/README.md

 # Customized Installer
 This installer (`SimpleAppSetup-cus`) is a copy of the InstallDir installer but with the following customizations:
-1. A checkbox is added to the `ExitDialog` that, when checked, causes the application to be launched when the Finish button is clicked.
+1. A checkbox is added to the `ExitDialog` (the "Exit" page) that, when checked, causes the application to be launched when the Finish button is clicked.
-2. A checkbox is added to the `VerifyReadyDlg` that, when checked, causes a shortcut to the application to be added to the user's desktop during installation.
+2. A checkbox is added to the `VerifyReadyDlg` ("Ready to Install" page) that, when checked, causes a shortcut to the application to be added to the user's desktop during installation.

 ## ExitDialog Checkbox
-The first customization takes advantage of an optional checkbox that is already part of the ExitDialog.
+The first customization takes advantage of an optional checkbox that is already part of the `ExitDialog`.
 By defining the text for the checkbox (by setting the property `WIXUI_EXITDIALOGOPTIONALCHECKBOXTEXT`), the checkbox is shown.
 A custom action is attached to the Finish button to trigger the launch of the application when the installer exits.